JamesIves/front-end-visual-comparison-tool/README.md

 # Front-End Visual Comparison
-This application runs a side by side visual comparrison between the Front-End of your local developer environment and your production site.
+This application runs a side by side visual comparrison between the Front-End of your local developer environment and your production site with Chrome.
 Once the tests have concluded a you'll be able to view the comparrison side by side in the applications interface.

 ## Getting Started
 Clone this repository, or simply download it as a zip.
 As this project is database driven you'll need to start up a local Mongo database and create/import the path into a file called `config/database.config.js` like so.